 - Having a family history of AML, such as having a parent or sibling with AML, especially an identical twin who had AML as an infant or young child

-Keep in mind that most people who develop AML have none of the risk factors and most people with the risk factors do not develop the disease.
+Keep in mind that most people who develop AML have none of these risk factors, and most people with these risk factors do not develop the disease.